dimitri-nicolo/calico/v2.0/usage/configuration/mtu.md

 ### MTU configuration with libnetwork

-The MTU of the veth pairs created by the {{site.prodname}} libnetwork plugin can be configured by setting the `CALICO_LIBNETWORK_VETH_MTU` environment variable on the `libnetwork` process.
+The MTU of the veth pairs created by the {{site.tseeprodname}} libnetwork plugin can be configured by setting the `CALICO_LIBNETWORK_VETH_MTU` environment variable on the `libnetwork` process.